Nathaniel Teed

 Nathaniel Teed is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in a by-election on September 26, 2022.
 He represents the district of Saskatoon Meewasin as a member of the Saskatchewan New Democratic Party caucus.

+Teed has held several roles within the Official Opposition, including critic for Parks, Culture and Sport, Tourism, the Saskatchewan Liquor and Gaming Authority, SaskGaming, and Saskatchewan Government Insurance.
+Additionally, he serves as the Deputy Whip of the Official Opposition.
+Following the 2024 general election, Beck appointed Teed as the Shadow Minister for Labour.

 He is the province's first openly gay MLA.